Ouxsoft/LHTML/docs/README.md

 ## Language

 ### HTML5 Spec Inheritance
-LHTML5 MUST adhere to HTML5 standards except for attributes and tags that instantiate modules LHTML5 modules.
-The [HTML5 spec](https://html.spec.whatwg.org/multipage/) defines how static markup documents are sent from the web server to the browser. for when LHMTL5 inline modules additional elements and attributes which is the focus of this standard.
+Except for providing instruction for LHTML5 modules, a LHTML5 document MUST adhere to HTML5 standards.
+The [HTML5 spec](https://html.spec.whatwg.org/multipage/) defines how static markup documents are sent from the web server to the browser.
+After a LHTML5 document is parsed it MUST adhere to the HTML5 standards without exception.

-### Modifications
+### LHTML5 Module Instructions

 LHTML5 can on the surface look like an oversimplified and somewhat embellished HTML5 document.